Undivided Resources

 Many attorneys will present you with a large three-ring binder containing all of the documents you’ve created together.
 You should consider adding all pertinent information about your child’s insurance, doctors, medications, therapists, and school records to this binder.

-Undivided tip: if you’re ready to leave paper binders in the past, we’ve got you.
+✅ Tip: if you’re ready to leave paper binders in the past, we’ve got you.
 No need to drown in paperwork.
-There is an easier, digital option — Undivided’s Super Binder — a secure, digital, Super Binder in the Undivided app that’s accessible from anywhere, easily shareable, and organized for your family’s needs.
+There is an easier, digital option: Undivided’s super binder.
+In the Undivided app, you'll have a secure, digital binder that’s accessible from anywhere, easily shareable, and organized for your family’s needs.
 Upload your child’s IEP, medical records, and more, and have it all in one place.
-Learn more about Undivided’s Super Binder and how it can help you and your family get organized, get started with a free Kickstart!
+To learn more about Undivided’s super binder and how it can help you and your family get organized, get started with a free Kickstart!

 Pooled trusts